 Masters

-The MA in Comparative Education program strives to develop educational professionals, educators, researchers, and leaders capable of analyzing and integrating aspects of theories and practices from diverse educational frameworks.
-The multiplex comparative approach of the program is designed to align with the Qatari context, acknowledging the significant influence of Islam on cultural and societal norms.
+The MA in Comparative Education program strives to develop educational professionals, educators, researchers, and leaders capable of analyzing and synthesizing aspects of theories and practices from diverse educational frameworks.
+The multiplex comparative approach of the program is designed to align with specific national contexts that students wish to specialize in, acknowledging the significant influence of Islam on cultural and societal norms.
 It allows students to study education from a perspective that considers Islamic heritage, global influences, and local contexts.

 A 36-credit degree program, taught over two years in English, that includes: